jankazil/madis-data/README.md

 # through 00:00 UTC on January 31, 2026, and save the results in /path/to/data:
 build-mesonet-dataset -v 2026 1 1 2026 1 31 SMPC2 /path/to/data

-# Build datasets for Colorado using 16 parallel workers and remove source files after preprocessing:
+# Build MADIS Metar datasets for Colorado using 16 parallel workers and remove source files after preprocessing:
 build-metar-dataset -v 2026 1 1 2026 2 1 CO /path/to/data -n 16 --remove-original

 ```